displaylink-rpm/displaylink-rpm/README.md

 From time to time, DisplayLink will update their driver.
 We try to do so, but for that we usually rely on pull requests.

-We manage four different upstream numbers for versioning:
+We manage three different upstream numbers for versioning:

 1. evdi kernel driver version
 2. DisplayLinkManager daemon and libraries version